 16. Nile Rodgers: ‘Stay Out Of The Light’

-A brilliant player not necessarily known for his solos, but this closing track from his forgotten second solo album B Movie Matinee finally showed exactly what he could do – a fantastic mixture of Charlie Christian and Jimmy Nolen.
+A brilliant player not necessarily known for his solos, but this closing track from his forgotten second solo album B Movie Matinee opened the floodgates – a fantastic mixture of Charlie Christian and Jimmy Nolen.
 Starts at 3:37:

 15. John McLaughlin: ‘The Wait’

 McLaughlin plugs in the Les Paul and unleashes one of the most vicious solos of his career, gradually developing in intensity, with even a touch of his old mucker Carlos Santana at times.
 Unfortunately it mostly fell on deaf ears, coming from a nearly-forgotten 1987 album Adventures In Radioland.
-Starts around 1:43, with crap sound quality:
+Starts around 1:43:

 14. Defunkt: ‘Eraserhead’ (Guitarist: Ronnie Drayton)

-One of those great, unhinged solos that starts at ’11’ and then just carries on in the same vein.
-The underrated session great is given his due and goes for it.
+One of those unhinged solos that starts at ’11’ and then just carries on in the same vein.
+The underrated session great is given his head and goes for it.
 From the punk/funk legends’ forgotten, excellent 1988 comeback album In America.

 13. Yngwie J. Malmsteen: ‘Black Star’